MicrosoftDocs/azure-devops-docs/docs/service-hooks/services/uservoice.md

 Use User Voice to get feedback from your customers and push that feedback directly into your backlog in Visual Studio Team Services.
 When your team updates the item in the backlog, the User Voice item is updated, too.

-Link your Visual Studio Team Services account to your UserVoice account.
+Link your VSTS account to your UserVoice account.

 1. If you don't have a UserVoice account, get one [here](https://www.uservoice.com/for/visual-studio-online/).